 We jumped in to paleo with both feet, restocking our entire pantry with new and strange ingredients, planning weekly meals, canceling our milk delivery, and making kids lunches that didn’t include bread.
 It was a complete 180° from how we had ever lived before.

-The Whole30 completely changed my perspective on food.
+The paleo way of eating completely changed my perspective on food.
 That result took me by surprise.
-I really only wanted to do the Whole30 to lose a few pounds and maybe perform better at the gym.
-But I took away so much more then that.
-I learned that artificial, heavily processed foods, sugars, dairy, and grains are absolutely not necessary in any human’s diet (which should be obvious, but completing a Whole30 really hammered the point home).
+I learned that artificial, heavily processed foods, sugars, dairy, and grains are absolutely not necessary in any human’s diet (which should be obvious).
 If you want to be healthy and feel great about yourself, eat whole foods and go back to the basics: fruit, vegetables, animals.
 Plain and simple.
-I also learned that food relationships can be broken.
-So-called “cravings” disappeared.
-I really didn’t desire to eat that cupcake or cookie anymore.
-Although I found paleo-friendly substitutes for my sweet treats, I was far more content with fresh fruit for the sweets.
+I also learned that (mental) food relationships can be broken.

 There are definitely times that I slip and eat that cupcake, but I feel much more comfortable in my relationship with and knowledge of food now, and I hope to be able to impart some of that to my children as well, so they can have a healthy start early in their lives instead of waiting until they are in their 30’s to discover this.

 I created this site as a means to document all of my family’s favorite recipes and to motivate me to stay on track.
 Eating right shouldn’t be a chore, it shouldn’t take you all day and keep you from the people and activities you love, and most of my recipes are simple because of that.
-My hope is that these recipes can help you and your family eat healthy, and still have time to enjoy your life.
+My hope is that the recipes and meal plans that we create can help you and your family eat healthy, and still have time to enjoy your life.